habiliai/coffeehouse/README.md

    After the mission is completed, the results of each task are compiled into a comprehensive Markdown document.

 ## License
-Alice is licensed under the MIT License.
+Coffeehouse is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the full license text.

 ## Contact (or QnA)
 - [Habili AI](https://habili.ai/)